Chapter 2. Introduction to Service Registry rules

 If a rule is violated, Service Registry returns an HTTP error.
 The response body includes the violated rule and a message showing what went wrong.

-If no rules are configured for an artifact, the set of currently configured global rules are applied, if any.
+If no rules are configured for an artifact, the set of any currently configured global rules are applied.

 A rule is provided with the content of the current version of the artifact (if one exists) and the new version of the artifact being added.
 The rule implementation returns true or false depending on whether the artifact passes the rule.
 If not, the registry reports the reason why in an HTTP error response.
 Some rules might not use the previous version of the content.
 For example, compatibility rules use previous versions, but syntax or semantic validity rules do not.